DeclanWJ/AI-Final-Project/README.md

 Meeting #6 (4/18/2021)

 Progress:
-  + Each individual state would be each individual tile.
+  + Each individual **state** would be each individual tile.
-  + Actions: North, east, south, west, cut tree, deposit
+  + **Actions**: North, east, south, west, cut tree, deposit
-  + Legal actions: restrict directions depending on surrounding environment (and considered range/total range), cut tree only legal when by tree, deposit only legal when by bank
+  + **Legal action**s: restrict directions depending on surrounding environment (and considered range/total range), cut tree only legal when by tree, deposit only legal when by bank
+  + Creating **agent bounds** (max are the agent should go to -> limit scope of game, because otherwise state space would be massive)
+  + The agent also has a **conisdered range**: within the bounds of the game, only consider trees/materials so close.(too unoptimal to go too far, but can still happen to an extent)